-- (a) Quoted Investments The
+(a) Quoted Investments

-Company's quoted investments are

-valued with references to published

-market prices of the Colombo Stock
+The Company's quoted investments are valued with references to published market prices of Colombo Stock Exchange.

-Exchange.

-- (b) Unquoted Investments - The Company obtained the services of PricewaterhouseCoopers (Pvt) Ltd (PwC) to carry out an independent indicative fair market valuation of the equity interest in the unquoted investment in SDSB as at valuation. date of 31 December 2019.
-The primary method adopted was the Income Approach using discounted cash flows.
-The methodology followed, key assumptions used and sensitivity analysis are disclosed under note 8 to the Financial Statements
+(b) Unquoted Investments

+The Company obtained the services of PricewaterhouseCoopers (Pvt) Ltd, (PwC - Sri Lanka) to carry out an independent indicative fair market valuation of the equity interest in the unquoted investment in SDSB as at valuation date of 31st December 2019.
+The primary approach adopted was the Income Approach using discounted cash flows.
+The methodology followed, key assumptions used and sensitivity analysis are disclosed under Note 8 to the Financial Statements.